The Doñana case

 6. A second abstraction: ergodicity

 Beneath contingency lay a deeper and rarely examined assumption: ergodicity.
 To call a system ergodic is to assume that the average of a single trajectory over time equals the average across all its possible states (Peters 2019)—that history, as sequence, can be set aside, and that the past reliably forecasts the future.
 Social-ecological systems are not like that.
 They are non-ergodic: shaped by endogenous novelty, irreversibility, and the fact that we cannot rewind and replay the tape of life.
-My concern is that mainstream economic models—including those steering global responses to environmental change—often carry a hidden ergodic view of the world (Crona et al. 2021), one that can quietly serve business-as-usual interests in a world that does not behave ergodically.
+Our concern is that mainstream economic models—including those steering global responses to environmental change—often carry a hidden ergodic view of the world (Crona et al. 2021), one that can quietly serve business-as-usual interests in a world that does not behave ergodically.
 Making ergodicity explicit, in dialogue with the emerging fields of ergodicity and complexity economics (Arthur et al. 2020, Peters and Adamou 2022), seems to me one of the more consequential things social-ecological research can do (Méndez 2021).

 7. The IAD as a metatheoretical device

 These threads converge in the program’s most abstract move: developing the IAD beyond a framework into a metatheoretical device.
 Metatheory means examining the philosophy behind our theories, frameworks and models (Overton 2013)—the assumptions that quietly decide which questions we can even ask.
-Distilling two decades of Doñana into a set of middle-range generalisations (Merton 1949), I proposed a diagnostic device that aggregates the case’s pluralistic insights into three dimensions—historical, rational and power—and pairs them with reflective questions and visual heuristics.
+Distilling two decades of Doñana into a set of middle-range generalisations (Merton 1949), I am now working on a proposition for a diagnostic device that aggregates the case’s pluralistic insights into three dimensions—historical, rational and power—and pairs them with reflective questions and visual heuristics.
 Its purpose is not to add another framework but to prompt analysts to surface the assumptions about ergodicity, contingency, rationality and power that underlie whatever theory they are already using.
 There is a fitting symmetry here: the IAD was itself first offered as a metatheoretical synthesis of institutional approaches (Kiser and Ostrom 1982), and this is where I return it to that vocation—as a canonical case whose deepest lesson is that seemingly messy, irrational outcomes become legible once we make our own analytical foundations explicit.

 8. A spin-off iteration: blue uncertainty